Moving to Tallinn, Estonia

 If you have not spent a lot of time in Tallinn, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Tallinn can be a great investment.
 The city is growing rapidly and property values are increasing.
 Renting a home in Tallinn can also be a great option, as it allows you to enjoy the city without the commitment of a long-term purchase.
-It is important to consider your budget and lifestyle when deciding whether to buy or rent a home in Tallinn," explained one expat living in Tallinn, Estonia.
+It is important to consider your budget and lifestyle when deciding whether to buy or rent a home in Tallinn," said one expat who made the move to Tallinn.

 What should I pack when moving to Tallinn?